Group Counselling Therapies

 12 Step Groups

-12 Step Group Work considers ‘abstinence’ from alcohol and drugs as a source of recovery.
-The philosophy that the use of alcohol and drugs can-not be controlled in safety is discussed in group analysis.
+The philosophy that the use of alcohol and drugs cannot be controlled in safety is discussed in group analysis.

-The main objective is to encourage members and promote long term ‘abstinence’ from problematic alcohol and drug use.
+The main objective is to encourage members and promote long-term ‘abstinence’ from problematic alcohol and drug use.

 Understanding Group Therapy Dynamics